Connect with us

 How could you compare your own DNA with that of these historical people?

 Several direct-to-consumer genetic testing companies, such as 23andMe, MyHeritage or Ancestry, make reading your own genome sequence simple and affordable.
 They compare your DNA with that of their other customers.
-They identify relatives who share with you long, continuous stretches of identical DNA and to you these matches – from the closest to the more distant.
+They identify relatives who share with you long, continuous stretches of identical DNA and report to you these matches – from the closest to the more distant.

 After initial deliberation, 23andMe now lets customers compare their genomes with historical people.
 Other genetic testing companies don’t yet, but passionate genealogists can take matters into their own hands.
 For example, the service GEDmatch lets users upload their own DNA data, along with published DNA sequences of any historical people.
 Once uploaded, GEDmatch will identify any user with whom you share genetic material.